Chunt0/CS162/CS162-Assignment2/README.md

 Comments that contain start with #[*] are intended to guide the reader to the components that satisfy this weeks assignment elements.

+The MNIST data sets are contained in the folder ./MNISTinputcsv

+These files are zipped, so you must unzip and place them in the path of your choosing.
+The program is designed such that you will need to input your desired path for the fileInput function to read from.